vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 The typical flow of control is for the control script to try to invoke a pending rejoinder.
 This allows the system to directly test rules related to its last output, rules that anticipate how the user will respond.
-Unlike responders and gambits, the engine will keep trying rejoinders below a rule until the pattern of one matches and the output doesn’t fail.
+Unlike responders and gambits, the engine will keep trying rejoinders below a rule until the pattern of one matches and the output doesn't fail.
 Not failing does not require that it generate user output.
-Merely that it doesn’t return a fail code.
+Merely that it doesn't return a fail code.
 Whereas responders and gambits are tried until user output is generated (or you run out of them in a topic).